z-gong/md-tutorials/openmm_installation.md

   - conda-forge
 ```

-## 3. Install OpenMM packages
+## 3. Install OpenMM and other packages
-Now that the Python environment been setup, it's time to install OpenMM and it's dependencies, with the following two commands
+Now that the Python environment been setup, it's time to install OpenMM and its dependencies, with the following two commands
 ```
 conda install numpy matplotlib jupyter openmm mdtraj nglview

 jupyter-nbextension enable nglview --py --sys-prefix
 ```

-The last step is to validate that OpenMM is successfully installed with the following command
+The last step is to validate that OpenMM is successfully installed.
+Just execute the following command
 ```
 python -m simtk.testInstallation
 ```